Illustration showing a man doing a barbell deadlift.

 How Much Can the Average Man Bench Press?

-As with the squat, remember that we’re talking about the powerlifting bench press, so consider that these guys are probably using an arch, benching with a wide grip width, driving with the their legs, bringing the barbell all the way down, pausing with the barbell on their chest, and fully locking out the bar at the top.
-If you’re bench pressing for muscle growth or general strength, your technique might be a bit different, and so your numbers might be a little bit lower.
+As with the squat, remember that we’re talking about the powerlifting bench press, so consider that these guys are probably using an arch, using as much leg drive as possible, pausing with the barbell on their chests, and fully locking out the bar at the top.

 How Much Can the Average Man Deadlift?